Utah district bans Bible in elementary and middle schools ‘due to vulgarity or violence’

 The 72,000-student Davis School District north of Salt Lake City removed the Bible from its elementary and middle schools while keeping it in high schools after a committee reviewed the scripture in response to a parental complaint.
 The district has removed other titles, including Sherman Alexie’s “The Absolutely True Diary of a Part-Time Indian” and John Green’s “Looking for Alaska,” following a 2022 state law requiring districts to include parents in decisions over what constitutes “sensitive material.”

+On Friday, a complaint was submitted about the signature scripture of the predominant faith in Utah, The Church of Jesus Christ of Latter-day Saints, widely known as the Mormon church.
+District spokesperson Chris Williams confirmed that someone filed a review request for the Book of Mormon but would not say what reasons were listed.
+He also would not say whether it was from the same person who complained about the Bible, citing a school board privacy policy.

+Representatives for the church declined to comment on the challenge.
+Members of the faith also read the Bible.

-A district spokesperson, Chris Williams, said it doesn’t differentiate between requests to review books.
-The reviews are handled by a committee of made up of teachers, parents and administrators in the predominantly conservative community where most people are members of The Church of Jesus Christ of Latter-day Saints.
+Williams said the district doesn’t differentiate between requests to review books and doesn’t consider whether complaints may be submitted as satire.
+The reviews are handled by a committee made up of teachers, parents and administrators in the largely conservative community.
 The committee published its decision in an online database of review requests and did not elaborate on its reasoning or which passages of the Bible it found overly violent or vulgar.

 The decision comes as conservative parent activists, including state-based chapters of the group Parents United, descend on school boards and statehouses throughout the United States, sowing alarm about how sex and violence are talked about in schools.

-It’s unknown, however, who made the request for the Bible to be banned from Davis schools or if they are affiliated with any larger group.
-The district refused to provide the person’s identity, citing a school board privacy policy.
+It’s unknown, however, who made the request for the Bible to be banned from Davis schools or if they are affiliated with any larger group because of the district’s privacy policy.

 A copy of the complaint obtained by The Salt Lake Tribune through a public records request shows that the parent noted the Bible contains instances of incest, prostitution and rape.
 The complaint derided a “bad faith process” and said the district was “ceding our children’s education, First Amendment Rights, and library access” to Parents United.